Taking Care of Yourself

 Angina

-Nitroglycerin tablets last only six months.
-Old tablets can lose their strength, so throw them away after six months and get a new supply.
+Nitroglycerin tablets may lose their strength, so throw them away after six months and get a new supply.
 Nitroglycerin comes in a small, easy-to-carry container.
 Keep several tablets with you at all times.

-You should always report these changes to your doctor:
+You should always report these changes to your health care team:

 • Any new chest discomfort (angina)